Procedures

 Speeds Iteration

-The processes of defining a computer program to create form is often initially slower than creating the form directly by hand.
+The process of defining a computer program to create form is often initially slower than creating the form directly by hand.
 But once the program is completed it can be very fast to try many variations.

 Enables Greater Detail